olup/lunii-admin/README.md

 The use the "create pack" button from the app to convert such a directory to a `.zip` STUdio story pack.

 You can then install the resulting pack to your device with the "install pack" button.

+---

+Build in GO and React, desktop app powered by [Wails](https://github.com/wailsapp/)